The Roman Republic

 After the expulsion of Lucius Tarqunius Superbus in 509 BC (conveniently one year before democracy was invented in Athens), the Romans founded a Republic.

 The Republic soon ran into conflicts with its neighbors, but always won due to superior tactics, discipline, and sheer tenacity.
-After the Social Wars against several other Italian city-states, Rome found itself in control of the entire Italian peninsula.
-This led it into competition with the other dominant power in the eastern Mediterranean, Carthage (in modern-day Tunisia.)
-The first Punic War (Punic was the language of the Carthaginians) left Rome in control of Sicily.
-The second Punic War began with the Carthaginian Hannibal ravaging Italy (with an army of elephants), but ended with the Roman general Publius Cornelius Scipio Africanus defeating him and conquering Carthage's Mediterranean empire.
-Although defeated, Carthage began to build up its military again (famously leading the Roman senator Cato the Elder began to end all his speeches, no matter the subject, by adding "ceterum censeo Carthaginem esse delendam.")
-In the third and final Punic War, Carthage was indeed completely destroyed.
+Rome soon found itself in control of the entire Italian peninsula.
+This led it into competition with the other dominant power in the western Mediterranean, a Phoenician colony in modern-day Tunisia called Carthage.
+This competition erupted into the Punic Wars (from Punicus, "Phoenician.")
+The first Punic War left Rome in control of Sicily.
+The second Punic War began with the Carthaginian Hannibal ravaging Italy (with an army of mountain-climbing elephants), but ended with the Roman general Publius Cornelius Scipio Africanus conquering Carthage's Mediterranean empire.
+A third Punic War led to the final destruction of Carthage.

 While this was happening, Rome was simultaneously fighting, and winning, a war against a union of Greek city-states.
 The Greek city of Corinth was destroyed at the same time, leaving Rome in control of Italy, Spain, northern Africa, and Greece.
 By the mid-second century BC, the Roman Republic controlled most of the Mediterranean.